thingsdb/ThingsDocs/v0/content/data-types/str/contains.md

 ### Return value

-Returns `true` the given characters are found as a substring and otherwise `false`.
+Returns `true` if the given characters are found as a substring and otherwise `false`.

 ### Example